Town of New Hope, Wisconsin

 Welcome to the Town of New Hope Website!

-Many of the postings below have links to websites.
-To access a posted website, right click on the link, then click on the web address that pops up.
+Many of the postings below have active links to websites.
+To access that link, right click on the link, then click on the web address that pops up.
 And please give us a call if you run into issues (715-677-4784)…Thanks!

 UPCOMING TOWN MEETINGS and IMPORTANT DATES: